CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/configuration.md

 ## Secret

-**Secret**s behave much like ConfigMaps, but once created, they are stored in a _base64_ encoded form, and their contents are not displayed by default with the command `oc describe`.
-There is an example of a secret in the _Webhooks_ section.
+Secrets behave much like ConfigMaps, with the differnce that once created they are stored in _base64_ encoded form, and their contents are not displayed by default in the command line or in the web interface.
+There is an example of a secret in the [Webhooks](/cloud/rahti/tutorials/webhooks/) section.